Static vs Rotating Proxies: A Comparison

 When to Use Static vs Rotating Proxies

-Broadly speaking, rotating proxies are better for tasks where you need to constantly change your IP address.
-This primarily concerns scraping large amounts of data from e-commerce, travel and hospitality, and other websites.
-If you make too many requests from the same IP address, the website will start throttling you, showing you CAPTCHAs, and finally end up blocking your IP.
+Broadly speaking, rotating proxies are better for tasks where you need to change your IP address constantly.
+This means mass scraping of e-commerce, travel and hospitality, and other websites.
+If you make too many requests from the same IP address, the website will detect you.
+Measures taken will range from showing you CAPTCHAs to blocking your IP.

-Static proxies work best when you need to keep the same identity for a long time: manage multiple accounts or go through a multi-step flow (like checking out from a sneaker store).
-Many of these functions can be achieved by creating sticky sessions with residential and mobile IPs, but sometimes the provided 10 or 30 minutes aren’t enough.
+Static proxies work best when you need to keep the same identity for a long time.
+This is a must for managing multiple social media accounts.
+It’s also required when going through multi-step flows (like purchasing sneakers online).
+You can try to approximate this with residential and mobile proxies by creating sticky sessions.
+However, sometimes the provided 10 or 30 minutes aren’t enough.

 The Bottom Line